Leene/hungry-walker/README.md

 - when I am close to that prefered shop and
 - reminds me of buying it with an push-up notification.

-So the idea of HungryWalker was born.
+So the idea of Hungry Walker was born.
 A shopping list app for people with after-work-zombie-brains like mine ;-).

 (Notice: So far not every mentioned functionality is already implemented.
 At the moment you can just create multiple shopping lists and attach a prefered shop to every product entry you add.)